Go to search feature Go to content

 Renewable energy asset investments in focus

-Focus on the Nordic region, investments could be both in weather dependent energy (e.g. solar and wind power), plannable energy production (e.g. hydropower) and any infrastructure, e.g. local grids needed to enable power production and transfer.
+Focusing on the Nordic region, investments will be both in weather dependent energy, that is solar and wind power, plannable energy production, that is hydropower, and necessary infrastructure, that is local grids needed to enable power production and transfer.

-Outside of its main strategy, the Sub-Fund may opportunistically invest up to thirty percent (30%) of its assets into other energy investments, e.g. energy storage systems.
+Outside of its main strategy, the Sub-Fund may opportunistically invest up to thirty percent (30%) of its assets into other energy investments, that is energy storage systems.

-Investment opportunities are sourced across five energy sources
+Investment opportunities are sourced across energy sources and energy solutions

 Geothermal heating